MiguelvFilipe/customerChallenge/README.md

 ## Process and Approach

-### Dependencies
+### Dependencies and Prerequisites
-The project relies on Angular, NgRx for state management, and NG-ZORRO for UI components.
+The project relies on Angular CLI 16.0.5, NgRx for state management, and NG-ZORRO for UI components.
+Also need NodeJS.

 ### Time Prioritization
 First, I had to gather resources and learn Angular, which was quite a journey.
 I followed YouTube tutorials, read the documentation, experimented with templates, broke things, and, of course, turned to my friend ChatGPT for help.